 How will a San Antonio pedestrian accident attorney help me?

 Personal injury attorneys enter this particular field of law to help accident victims.
 The traumatic event of a pedestrian accident may leave you with physical, financial, and emotional stress.
 If the accident was not your fault, paying for your injuries is not fair.

-A pedestrian accident attorney can help you through this difficult time.
+A San Antonio pedestrian accident attorney can help you through this difficult time.
 Most attorneys offer free case evaluations, leaving you nothing to lose by contacting one without delay.
 The statute of limitations for personal injury cases is two years, and the clock generally starts the moment you become injured.

 While you most likely feel overwhelmed by your accident, injuries, and expenses, you are not alone.
 The right pedestrian accident attorney won’t stop until he or she secures the best possible outcome for your case.
 When you work with the Law Offices of George Salinas, if your attorney cannot reach a fair settlement out-of-court, he or she is prepared to take your case to trial.

 After getting hit by a car, an attorney can review what happened and advise you whether you have the right to hold the driver accountable for your many losses.
 Even if you were partially at fault for the crash, you may still seek compensation as long as the other party was more than 50 percent liable for the accident.

 To hold a driver liable, you must demonstrate that the collision occurred due to the driver’s negligence.
 A driver has the duty to operate their vehicle with reasonable care to prevent accidents and injuries to others.
 A driver is negligent when they fail to use adequate care and injuries result.
 Some examples of negligence that can lead to a pedestrian crash include:

 - Failing to yield to pedestrians in crosswalks